RobertHallsey/cijobs/README.md

-# Job Board Scraper, a CodeIgniter 3.0 application.
+# Search Results Extractor, a CodeIgniter 3.0 application.

 ## Purpose

-This CodeIgniter application lets you store and execute job board searches on specific job sites.
-Executing a job search downloads a CSV file containing the job postings from that search.
-This CSV file can then be process with Excel or similar to weed out duplicates, perform finer job groupings, etc. The application separates the scraping code into a site-specific files, so it can be used to turn any series of row-based web pages into CSV data.
-You need to write the code for this, but this is explained later on.
+This CodeIgniter application provides a framework designed to automate your regular web searches.
+When you search for something on a website, search results are displayed on the screen in rows, up to a certain number of them, and one or more links lead to the next page of search results, until reaching the last page.
+This application stores your search queries and executes them on your command, extracting the search results page after page and downloading them in CSV format.
+CSV files can be easily imported into Excel and other applications for further processing.

-CodeIgniter is a PHP framework that makes developing web applications easier and faster.
-For those learning CodeIgniter, exploring this application should serve as a good step up from the basic tutorials.
-The application is applicable in the real world and uses a few intermediate concepts, yet it's not overwhelmingly complex.
-It has only one controller and uses only two tables.
-Increasing the number of sites the application works on does not increase the number of tables, only the number of rows in the tables.
+This type of data extraction cannot be generalized because not only is every website different, but also website code changes over time.
+This means that you will have to supply the code to extract search results from the websites you want.
+This is not difficult to do, and if you're learning PHP or CodeIgniter, it's an excellent step-up in complexity from the usual beginner tutorials.
+The application includes class files for three job websites: Craigslist, Indeed, and Simply Hired.
+Keep in mind that _what_ it extracts is dictated by the class files, so you could use this to extract apartment listings, parts from a catalog, personal ads, anything!
+You are encouraged to submit any class files you create.

 The use of webscrapers can be abusive and is thus controversial.
-This application is designed and intended to assist jobseekers in their search for work.
-An average jobseeker will download a few dozen or even a few hundred jobs per day, and this usage is not a problem at all.
 Please do not use this application abusively!

 ## Files Included